Doctoral study in Marketing

 - We are the most innovative university in Australia and New Zealand, ranked 27th in the Reuters Top 75: Asia’s Most Innovative Universities ranking.

-- We offer state-of-the-art facilities including a dedicated postgraduate lounge, computer labs and the Business Information Centre.
+- We offer state-of-the-art facilities including a dedicated postgraduate lounge and computer labs.

 - Our Business School ASB Careers Centre, voted “Best New Zealand University Careers Service” by the New Zealand Association of Graduate Employers in 2015, can help you with career planning delivered through a programme of skills workshops, employer interactions and individual support.